caspark/factorio-a11y/README.md

 * When vacuuming up ammo, put it in your active firearm first (if it fits)
 * Make voice grammar detect Factorio script output location?
 Or at least read it from config file.
 * Voice grammar should save and load last data loaded from Factorio and restore it upon grammar reload
-* Restore the thing in hand after a "run there"
 * When mining nearest resource, prefer mining things that collide with the player (e.g. trees & rocks) for convenience in clearing a path.

 ### New Features